michaelskyba/tunnel/README.md

 - ``tunnel review 1 5 geography``
 (The file gets deleted)

-The retry file would be called ``/tmp/tunnel/-home-michael-decks-geography``.
-The forward slashes are converted to dashes to avoid having to create a bunch of directories inside ``/tmp/tunnel``.
+If the deck file was ``/home/michael/decks/geography``, the retry file's path would be ``/tmp/tunnel/home/michael/decks/geography``.
+We need to have the same chain of directories because a user could have different deck files with the same filename being reviewed.

 Do not start moving lines around in your deck file after starting a review.
 If you fail card 1 and thus the retry file contains card 1, there's no way tunnel will know